OccupationalTherapy.com Phone: 866-782-9924

 What Does the World Health Authority Say?

-The World Health Authority is not a big fan of the medical model, and they have lots of resources that you can find about the medical model and about the social model of disability.
+The World Health Authority is not a big fan of the medical model, and they have lots of resources about the medical model and the social model of disability.

 Hollywood and the Moral Model